Europe 1942: The War Expands

 5 Dec 1941–27 Jan 1942 Soviet Winter Counteroffensive▲

 Following the Battle of Moscow, the Soviets replenished their forces and pushed back against the Germans, advancing over 100 kilometers from the capital, but failing to destroy the German Army Group Center.

-7 Dec 1941 Attack on Pearl Harbor
+7 Dec 1941 Attack on Pearl Harbor▲

-At 7:48 am Hawaiian Time, Imperial Japanese fighters, bombers, and torpedo planes launched from six aircraft carriers mounted a surprise attack on the United States naval base at Pearl Harbor, Hawaii Territory.
+At 7:48 am on 7 December 1941 (Hawaiian Time) Imperial Japanese fighters, bombers, and torpedo planes launched from six aircraft carriers mounted a surprise attack on the United States naval base at Pearl Harbor, Hawaii Territory.
 The attack damaged all eight US battleships present, sinking four, as well as hitting three cruisers, three destroyers, and two other ships.
 In addition, 188 US aircraft were destroyed and 2,403 Americans were killed, with another 1,178 wounded.
 Japanese losses were much lighter.
 The following day the US declared war on Japan.

 11 Dec 1941 Germany at war with U.S.▲

-Claiming that US President Franklin Roosevelt had repeatedly violated all rules of neutrality, and noting in particular his “shoot on sight” order, Nazi Germany declared war against the United States of America.
+Claiming that US President Franklin Roosevelt had repeatedly violated all rules of neutrality, and noting in particular his “shoot on sight” order, Nazi Germany declared war against the United States of America on 11 December 1941.
 The decision to declare war was made by German leader Adolf Hitler, almost without consultation.
 Later that day, the United States responded by declaring war on Germany.